 Conflict Management Consulting (CMC) provides M&E, technical assistance and research services in fragile, conflict and post-conflict areas.
 We work for international organizations, governments and civil society, deploying multi-national and highly specialised teams of experts.
-Our staff in Brussels (HQ), Istanbul (MENA office), Bujumbura, Cairo and Yangon have provided services to clients in the Middle East, Eastern Europe, Eastern and Western Africa and South Asia.
+Our staff in Brussels, Istanbul, Washington DC, Yangon, Islamabad, Abuja and Kigali have provided services to clients in the Middle East, Eastern Europe, Eastern and Western Africa and South Asia.
 Our in-house staff and global network of consultants offer in-depth thematic expertise on peacebuilding, stabilisation, countering violent extremism and migration.

 WHAT WE DO

 CMC provides services in the following areas to governments, international organizations and civil society groups

 Deploying highly specialised skills in navigating fragile and active conflict zones, we have conducted mid-term and final evaluations at the project, policy or regional level in the field of peacebuilding, stabilization, countering violent extremism and migration.